-These courses are primarily aimed at adults who have been away from formal education for a number of years and would like to improve their skills, confidence and knowledge so they can access a third-level course.
-They are for students who for various reasons have not yet realised their educational potential, but who have a deep desire to continue their education at third level.
-They may wish to do so either full-time or part-time.
+These courses are aimed at adults who have been away from formal education for a number of years.
+They can help you to improve skills, confidence and knowledge so you can access a third-level course.
+They are helpful for people who may have faced learning barriers in the past but want to continue their education at third level.
+There are full-time or part-time options available.

 - A college tour

 - Academic writing and study skills